Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Four-point higher-spin amplitudes

+We emphasise once again that the conditions in \eqref{total_conditions} precisely coincide with those obtained in the light-cone Hamiltonian formulation, namely \eqref{kinda_trinagular}, \eqref{surpass_trinagular}, and \eqref{Homo_constraints}.
+This agreement is expected, as it was shown in \cite{Ponomarev:2016cwi} that the light-cone deformation procedure can be reformulated entirely in terms of the spinor-helicity formalism at all orders in the interaction.

+Let us stress, however, that the existence of local four-point amplitudes does not by itself guarantee the existence of a local Lorentz-invariant theory.
+Indeed, while a given four-point amplitude may be local, other amplitudes in the same theory may still be non-local.
+Establishing Lorentz invariance of a theory requires verifying the full set of amplitudes, a task that we carry out explicitly in Section \ref{section6}.
+From the light-cone perspective, this corresponds to determining whether, for a given set of cubic vertices, the quartic light-cone consistency condition admits a local solution.
+In some cases, although local quartic vertices solving some of the constraints do exist, additional non-local quartic vertices are nevertheless required to solve all of them.

-Furthermore, from the on-shell amplitudes, one can, in principle, extract relations among the cubic couplings, reproducing exactly those obtained from the off-shell light-cone Hamiltonian analysis.
-This strategy may therefore provide a viable route toward solving the light-cone constraints at all orders in perturbation theory, which would require investigating the existence and structure of general $n$-point higher-spin amplitudes.
-Similarly to the Parke-Taylor formula for the tree level MHV-scattering of $n$ gluons \cite{Parke:1986gb,Berends:1987me}, the tree level MHV graviton amplitude \cite{Bedford:2005yy,Hodges:2012ym}, and also that of the quasi chiral HS-YM \cite{Adamo:2022lah}.
+The strategy pursued here, as already suggested in \cite{Ponomarev:2016cwi}, may provide a viable route towards solving the light-cone constraints at all orders in perturbation theory.
+This would require a systematic investigation of the existence and form of general $n$-point higher-spin amplitudes.
+Such a program would be analogous to the search for compact expressions for known classes of amplitudes, such as the Parke–Taylor formula for tree-level MHV scattering amplitudes of $n$ gluons \cite{Parke:1986gb,Berends:1987me}, the tree-level MHV graviton amplitudes \cite{Bedford:2005yy,Hodges:2012ym}, and also that of the quasi chiral HS-YM amplitudes \cite{Adamo:2022lah}.

 The same ideas are likely applicable to holomorphic amplitudes, potentially reproducing the results of \cite{Ponomarev:2016lrm,Serrani:2025owx}.
 Furthermore, from the amplitude perspective, the extension to fermions and massive fields seems more direct \cite{Arkani-Hamed:2017jhn}.